MattyQ/jsonelements/README.md

 The `JSONElements.isJSONElement(element)` method takes an element and returns a boolean value.
 The value is `true` if the element has the ElementJS key.

+#### JSONElements.load(template)

+The `JSONElements.load(template)` method takes a JSON template as a parameter and creates the element only after the DOM is loaded.
+Loaded elements are added to the array in the `JSONElements.loadedElements` property.
+This method is useful if you want to execute your JSONElements code in the `head` of your HTML document but still interact with the complete DOM.
+You can use this method multiple times.

+#### JSONElements.loadMany(templatesArray, nodeMap)

 #### JSONElements.merge(template1, template2)

 The `JSONElements.merge(template1, template2)` method takes two JSON templates as parameters and returns a new JSON template that is the result of merging the two templates.
 The changes in `template2` override the changes in `template1`.